 Follow all directions given to you by your doctor or pharmacist carefully.
 They may differ from the information contained in this leaflet.

 If you do not understand these instructions, ask your doctor or pharmacist for help.

 If you are currently taking a medicine that contains ezetimibe and/or rosuvastatin which are contained in ROSUZET COMPOSITE PACK:

 - stop taking your current medicine(s) that contain ezetimibe and/or rosuvastatin as this may result in you taking more medicine than you need

 - take the remaining medicine(s) to your pharmacist for safe disposal

 Check with your doctor if you are not sure about the medicines you are taking.

 There are two different medicines in ROSUZET COMPOSITE PACK.
 Your doctor will prescribe a strength that is appropriate for you.
 It is very important that you take ROSUZET COMPOSITE PACK exactly as follows:

-Take one Ezetrol (ezetimibe) tablet and one MSD Rosuvastatin (rosuvastatin) tablet at the same time once a day.
+Take one Ezetrol (ezetimibe) tablet and one OGN Rosuvastatin (rosuvastatin) tablet at the same time once a day.